volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Json data in RAM
 ====================================================================================================
-How to crate ?
+How to create ?
 A check at `ArduinoJson documentation`_

 Static or Dynamic json Document ?